Operation & Revenue

 - Difference: $68,003 annually

 The City of Manhattan plans to use existing staff to operate the facilities.
 Increasing potential income from each facility provides an opportunity to close the gap in the operating subsidy.
-Revenue is anticipated to be from admission fees, rentals, programs, and special events.
+Revenue is anticipated to be generated from rentals, program fees, and special events.

 Indoor Facility Economic Impact